SparkyAndy/AISnakeOil/Chapter1-Introduction/README.md

 The publisher's - Princeton University Press (PUP) - website for the book has open access to the _Introduction_ chapter, the book's table of contents and the book's index[^AISnakeOilIntroduction].

+## The Landscape of AI Snake Oil, Hype and Harms

 We reproduce *Figure 1.2* _The landscape of AI snake oil, hype and harms, showing a few illustrative applications_.

 ![The landscape of AI snake oil, hype and harms, showing a few illustrative applications.](../images/Figure1_2.png)

+- _Autocomplete_:

+- _Cheating detection_:

+- _Code generation_ aka _vibe coding_:

+- _Content moderation_:

+- _Criminal risk prediction_:

+- _Face recognition for mass surveillance_: [^YourFaceBelongsToUs]

+- _Image generation for stock photography_:

+- _Predicting civil wars_

+- _Video interviews_:

-## Pre-reading notes for the Audiobook Club discussion session on Chapter 1
+## Pre-reading notes for the reading group discussionon Chapter 1

-Brandon's pre-reading for the group discussion on Chapter 1 - Introduction - is in the [PDF file AISnakeOilChapter1Brandon](AISnakeOilChapter1Brandon.pdf).
+Brandon's pre-reading notes for the reading group discussion on Chapter 1 _Introduction_ is in the [PDF file AISnakeOilChapter1Brandon](AISnakeOilChapter1Brandon.pdf).

 ## REFERENCES